genesiscommunitysuccess/docs/docs/05_reference/02_developer/05_api/01_database/04_reference/03_supported-databases/05_postgresql.md

 ---

-[PostgreSQL](https://www.postgresql.org/) is one of the support databases by Genesis.
-To connect to it you can use the [common SQL](../sql) configuration properties
+[PostgreSQL](https://www.postgresql.org/) is one of the databases supported by Genesis.
+To connect to it, use the [common SQL](../sql) configuration properties.

 ## System definitions
 Take note of the following system definition items in the [**genesis-system-definitions.kts**](/creating-applications/configure-runtime/system-definitions/) file: